vinodbaste/vinodbaste/README.md

 I'm Vinod Baste.
-I work as a Full stack engineer during the day.
+I work as a Data Scientist during the day.
 At night, I switch into my creator mode - spreading knowledge about software development and engineering!
 ---

 ### ⚡️ A quick introduction

 - 🔭 I’m currently working with at [Knowledge Lens](https://www.knowledgelens.com).
-- 🌱 I’m currently learning UI/UX Designing.
+- 🌱 I’m currently learning Deep Learning.
 - 💼 I'm open to freelancing projects.
 - 🤟🏻 I'm a bathroom singer, and gym lover.
 I also write pieces of poetry, blogs, and play football!
 - 😝 Fun-Fact: I suffer from [hylophobia](https://phobia.wikia.org/wiki/Hylophobia).